Henry Fanshawe (1569–1616): Career

 He succeeded to his father's office as remembrancer of the exchequer.
 According to the testimony of his daughter-in-law, Anne, wife of Sir Richard Fanshawe, Queen Elizabeth described Henry Fanshawe as "the best officer of accounts she had, and a person of great integrity".

 He was elected M.P. for Westbury, Wiltshire, 1 November 1588, and again in February 1592/3.
 He sat for Boroughbridge, Yorkshire, in the parliament summoned in the autumn of 1597.
 On 7 May 1603 he was knighted by King James I shortly after his coronation.

 Sir Henry was also a member of the Virginia Company.
 He was among the signers of the first and second charters of the new Colony of Virginia.
 He and his family also received several thousand acres of land as extra compensation for their investments and services.

 Prince Henry was friendly with him, and had the prince lived he would doubtless have become a secretary of state.
 He was an enthusiastic student of Italian, and devoted much time to the rearing of horses, which he rode to advantage.
 Lady Fanshawe reports the course of a negotiation between him and the Earl of Exeter as to the sale of a valuable horse "for a hundred pieces".
 "His retinue was great, and that made him stretch his estate, which was near if not full £4,000 a year, yet when he died he left no debts upon his estate".
 Camden is said by Lady Fanshawe to describe Fanshawe's garden at Ware Park as unsurpassed in England for its flowers, physic-herbs, and fruits.
+John Chamberlain was a frequent visitor and described the building of a miniature fort in the garden, later replaced by a pool and fountain.

 An ambassador from the Duke of Savoy, the Cavalier Gabaleone, stayed at Ware in 1612.
 The next year he sent the Fanshawes a gift of Italian cheeses made by his wife, with gloves and a perfumed fan for Lady Fanshawe, and ribbons for their children.

 Fanshawe maintained a musical establishment and was a patron of the composer John Ward, who dedicated a book of madrigals to him in 1613.

 In December 1613 one of his servants called Swinborne won and lost £1,100 playing dice at the Three Tuns in Newgate Market, and killed himself with poison.